husonlab/phylosketch2/doc/phylosketch-user-manual.md

 ### Creating Nodes and Edges

 * In Edit Mode, drag along the canvas to create an edge.
-* To create a new node, double-click on the canvas (desktop version) or press in the canvas for 1/2 second (mobile version)
+* To create a new node, double-click on the canvas or press on the canvas for half a second.
 * To create new edge, press and drag from a node or edge.
 * If you press on an existing node, then this will be the source of the new edge.
 * If you press on an existing edge, then a node will be inserted into the existing edge